fastrgv/AdaVenture/README.md

 * When looking closely at a pickable object, a hand will appear indicating that a click will pick up the object.
 When holding an object, another click will drop it at the current location.
 Only one object at a time may be carried.

 * Works on PCs or laptops running Windows, OSX or GNU/Linux.
-And if GNAT is installed you can build it yourself!
+And if Ada is installed you can build it yourself!
 But first try the delivered binaries.

 * Windows, GNU/Linux and OSX binaries provided, as well as full source.